-SEELRC1, which has been devoted to developing unique and original web-based materials for high proficiency levels across the languages of Eurasia and conducting research in L2/L3 acquisition multilingualism for 20 years.
-SEELRC focuses on the languages of 34 nations in Central Europe, Eastern Europe, and Central Eurasia.
-These nations (with a combined population of approximately 2 billion) are home to hundreds of languages-from Abkhazian to Yukagir; SEELRC's programs and projects concentrate primarily (but not exclusively) on 38 of those languages. languages are spoken approximately 1.5 billion people worldwide.
+$SEELRC^{1}$, which has been devoted to developing unique and original web-based materials for high proficiency levels across the languages of Eurasia and conducting in L2/L3acquisition research and multilingualism for 20 years.
+SEELRC focuses on the languages of 34 nations in Central Europe, Eastern Europe, and Central Eurasia.2 These nations (with a combined population of approximately 2 billion)3 are home to hundreds of languages-from Abkhazian to Yukagir; SEELRC's programs and projects concentrate primarily (but not exclusively) on 38 of those languages.4 These languages are spoken bv approximately 1.5 billion people worldwide.
 Duke University hosts the website for SEELRC interactive and web-based language and culture materials.
 These materials have been designed to facilitate the teaching and learning of LCTLs at the advanced proficiency levels (CEFR B2-C1) in hybrid teaching models.
 As someone involved in the design, creation and implementation of interactive, web-based materials for over 20 years, I have been fortunate to explore the boundaries between the physical-temporal classroom and the web for enhanced learning of cultures and Both components are very languages. powerful, and when used together, they can facilitate the re-imagination of teaching and learning across the curriculum.